- 12 Days

 - 11 nights’ handpicked hotel accommodation with breakfast

-- Clearly-presented wallets for your rail tickets, flight documentation and hotel vouchers
+- Clearly-presented wallets for your rail tickets and hotel vouchers

 - All credit card surcharges and prompt delivery of your travel documents to your home